Learn what’s the “PROCESS” Method…

 Karate Science Academy emerged from my own need for answers!!

 PRINCIPLE OF SOCIALIZATION

-Participating in your Karate classes can help youth feel Connected to other students… It’s fundamental that every each of those students gains confidence and feel competence in their physical abilities and work toward a common goal.
+Participating in your Karate classes can help youth feel Connected to other students… It’s fundamental each one of your students gains confidence, feel competent in their physical abilities, and work toward a common goal.

 PRINCIPLE OF SUPERVISION